The Department of Environment, Land, Water and Planning (DELWP) and the Department of Jobs, Precincts and Regions (DJPR)

 DELWP staff help shape a liveable, inclusive and sustainable Victoria.

-DEDJTR staff play a vital role in encouraging Victoria’s economic growth, creating jobs and making sure the state’s resources are used wisely and its transport system functions effectively.
+DJPR staff play a vital role in encouraging Victoria’s economic growth, creating jobs and making sure the state’s resources are used wisely.

 The recruitment process

-DELWP and DEDJTR run a Science Graduate Program as a joint initiative.
-It’s open to grads from all disciplines but for obvious reasons those with a background in science, natural resource management, agriculture, ecology, conservation, planning and related fields have an advantage.
+DELWP and DJPR run a Science and Planning Graduate Program as a joint initiative.
+It’s open to grads from all disciplines but for obvious reasons, those with a background in science, natural resource management, agriculture, ecology, conservation, planning and related fields have an advantage.
 Applicants must be prepared to live and work in regional Victoria and interested in the environment, planning, agriculture and land management.

 The application process has four stages.
 The first stage is an online application, which involves submitting your personal information and answering a short questionnaire.
 If you make the cut, you’ll be invited to do an online psychometric test.
 If you get a satisfactory result in that testing you’ll be invited to spend half a day in a Melbourne assessment centre.
 Here you’ll participate in a group exercise, complete a written report and undertake a behavioural interview.
 The final stage is an interview with the panel, including the manager of the position, where you’ll be expected to “elaborate on your skills and achievements, and tell us about any challenges you've faced and problems you've solved”.